 - Visiting the holy Muktinath Temple.

-- Walking across the Kali Gandaki, the deepest gorge in the world.
+- Walking along the Kali Gandaki valley, the deepest gorge in the world, with Dhaulagiri (8,167m) and Annapurna I (8,091m) on either side.

 - Seeing wide vistas of the Annapurna and Dhaulagiri mountains.